microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 VS Code will show you an error message when you try to save a file that cannot be saved because it has changed on disk.
 VS Code blocks saving the file to prevent overwriting changes that have been made outside of the editor.

-In order to resolve the save conflict, click the **Compare** action in the error message to open a diff editor that will show you the contents of the file on disk (to the left) compared to the contents in VS Code (on the right):
+To resolve the save conflict, select the **Compare** action in the notification popup to open a diff editor that shows you the contents of the file on disk (to the left) compared to the contents in VS Code (on the right):

 ![dirty write](images/tips-and-tricks/dirty-write.png)

 Use the actions in the editor toolbar to resolve the save conflict.
 You can either **Accept** your changes and thereby overwriting any changes on disk, or **Revert** to the version on disk.
 Reverting means that your changes will be lost.

-**Note:** The file will remain dirty and cannot be saved until you pick one of the two actions to resolve the conflict.
+**Note:** The file remains dirty and cannot be saved until you pick one of the two actions to resolve the conflict.

 ## Editing hacks

 Here is a selection of common features for editing code.
-If the keyboard shortcuts aren't comfortable for you, consider installing a [keymap extension](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Installs) for your old editor.
+If you're more familiar with the keyboard shortcuts for another editor, consider installing a [keymap extension](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Installs).

 **Tip**: You can see recommended keymap extensions in the **Extensions** view by filtering the search to `@recommended:keymaps`.